-Zimbabwe, is a landlocked country located in southern Africa situated between 15°35’ and 22°30’ latitude south of the equator and between 25° and 33° east of the Greenwich Meridian.
-It is situated in south Central Africa between the Limpopo river in the south and the Zambezi river in the north.
+Zimbabwe, is a landlocked country located in southern Africa, situated between the Limpopo river in the south and the Zambezi river in the north.
 Zimbabwe is bounded by Zambia to the north and north-west, by South Africa to the south, by Mozambique to the east and north-east and by Botswana to the south-west.
 Zimbabwe lies wholly to the north of the Tropic of Capricorn.
 It is part of the great plateau which is a major feature of the geography of the southern African region.
 The capital and largest city is Harare.
+An ethnically diverse country of roughly 16 million people, Zimbabwe has 16 official languages, with English, Shona and Ndebele being most common.

 Facts and Figures